RatherRude/Elite-Dangerous-AI-Integration/readme.md

 #### 1.1.
 Prerequisites

 * Install Python: Due to compatibility of the used libraries only Python version 3.7-3.11 are currently supported.
 I currently run [Python 3.8.10](https://www.python.org/ftp/python/3.8.10/python-3.8.10-amd64.exe) without issues.
+* [Register an account with OpenAI](https://platform.openai.com/docs/introduction) to get access to an API key.
+(You can skip this step if you want to use an alternative to OpenAI API.)
+* Download [latest version of the AI Integration](https://github.com/RatherRude/Elite-Dangerous-AI-Integration/archive/refs/heads/main.zip), unzip it at a location of your liking.

+#### 1.2.
+Installation

+* Run EDAIIInstaller.bat (right click, "Run as administrator")

+This will install all dependencies and might take a while, **the window closes itself when complete.**

+### 2. How to run

-* Run Elite:Dangerous atleast once (so a journal file exists)
+* Run EDAII.bat

-* Change any keybinding in the main menu and save (so a file for key bindings exists)
-* Make sure all required game actions are mapped to a keyboard button, by either:
-   * Using my bindings by copying the contents of `EDAII-Bindings.zip` to `C:\Users\{username}\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings` or
-   * Assigning them in the game's menu:
+![GUI-start](screen/GUI_start.png?raw=true)

+Enter OpenAI API key and your commander name.
+Edit AI character according to your desired roleplay. *AI Geek section is not required for regular use.*

+Click "Start AI" when ready:

+![GUI-ai](screen/GUI_AI.png?raw=true)

+#### 2.1.
+Post-Installation

+* In order for the AI to perform actions within the game a list of assigned keyboard buttons is recommended:
    - fire: Start firing primary weapons.
    - fireSecondary: Start firing secondary weapons.
    - hyperSuperCombination: Initiate FSD Jump, required to jump to the next system or enter supercruise.
    - setSpeedZero: Set speed to 0%.
    - setSpeed50: Set speed to 50%.
    - setSpeed100: Set speed to 100%.
    - deployHeatSink: Deploy heat sink.
    - deployHardpointToggle: Deploy or retract hardpoints.
    - increaseEnginesPower: Increase engine power.
    - increaseWeaponsPower: Increase weapon power.
    - increaseSystemsPower: Increase systems power.
    - galaxyMapOpen: Open or close the galaxy map.
    - systemMapOpen: Open or close the system map.
    - cycleNextTarget: Cycle to the next target.
    - cycleFireGroupNext: Cycle to the next fire group.
    - shipSpotLightToggle: Toggle ship spotlight.
    - ejectAllCargo: Eject all cargo.
    - landingGearToggle: Toggle landing gear.
    - useShieldCell: Use a shield cell.
    - fireChaffLauncher: Fire chaff launcher.
    - nightVisionToggle: Toggle night vision.
    - recallDismissShip: Recall or dismiss ship, available on foot and inside SRV.
-* Download [latest version of the AI Integration](https://github.com/RatherRude/Elite-Dangerous-AI-Integration/archive/refs/heads/main.zip), unzip it at a location of your liking

-#### 1.2.
-Installation

-* Run EDAIIInstaller.bat (right click, "Run as administrator")

-This will install all dependencies and might a while, **the window closes itself when complete.**

-### 2. How to run

-* Run EDAII.bat

-![GUI-start](screen/GUI_start.png?raw=true)
-Enter OpenAI API key and your commander name.
-Edit AI character according to your desired roleplay. *AI Geek section is not required for regular use.*

-Click "Start AI" when ready:
-![GUI-ai](screen/GUI_AI.png?raw=true)

 ### 3. OpenAI/OpenRouter/Local Language Models (LLMs)